 A– Do not cut or braid the leaves.
 Let them die back naturally.
 When they are mostly brown, then you can remove them.
 Mow around them, plant perennials or tall annuals around them, but leave the foliage in place—the bulbs need it to make flowers next year.

 Q– When can I divide and move my bulbs?

-A– Tougher varieties can be moved anytime.
-However, the best time is after the leaves have died back, so that the leaves can nourish the bulbs as much possible while they are still green.
-In the new location, enrich the soil with organic material (not fresh manure) and organic fertilizer or Bulb-tone™.
+A– Technically, you can move them anytime.
+However, the best time is after the bulbs are dormant and the leaves have died back, so that the leaves can nourish the bulbs as much possible while they are still green.
+In the new location, enrich the soil with organic material (not fresh manure) and a granular fertilizer like Bulb-tone™.

 Q– How often do I have to water my hanging baskets or other containers?
 Why are my containers drying out so fast now?
 Would SoilMoist added to the soil cut down on watering needs?